jacksonmarkey/nand2tetris/README.md

 In this repository I'll update my progress as I complete the [nand2tetris](https://www.nand2tetris.org) open source courseware.

 Note that I am only uploading my /projects folder.
 If you are interested in completing the course yourself, go to the nand2tetris website linked above and follow their instructions for setting up the development environment.
+Specifically, the /tools folder is missing from this repository.

-MOST RECENTLY COMPLETED CHAPTER: 5
+MOST RECENTLY COMPLETED CHAPTER: 8